The Neuralese Scare Becomes the Monitorability Problem

 This does not make the post useless.
 Public myth can carry real warnings faster than a 300-page PDF.
 It can also collapse evidence classes.
 A lab's careful caveat becomes a slogan.
 A synthetic evaluation becomes a live-world claim.
 A decoder's suggestive phrase becomes the model's "real thought."
 A multiagent harness bug becomes a miniature civil war.

 That is the feed's conversion function.
 It turns monitorability into revelation.
 It turns uncertainty into vibes.
-It turns a footnote into a prophecy.
+It turns a footnote into a foregone conclusion.
 It rewards whatever makes the hidden machine feel most alive.

 The antidote is not to drain the story of all force.
 The story has force because the underlying problem is real.
 The antidote is to keep the levels separate: public post, official system card, third-party evaluation, synthetic scenario, deployed behavior, interpretability method, and governance consequence.